ucsb-cs8/f19/_lab/lab00.md

 This assignment is designed to make sure you are comfortable working in the computing environment and know how to submit your work.
 It is mostly about mechanics, not concepts.
-As a result, this assignment is not particularly intellectually challenging.
 Future labs will require quite a bit more thought!

 # Step by Step Instructions